 - The pressure to store water extends strain in drop circumstances.

-Type of Surge Tank:
+Type of Surge Tanks:

 The various types of surge tanks used in hydroelectric water convection methods are as follows:

-Simple surge tank has a vertical pipe that is linked between the pen stock and the turbine generator.
+This tank has a vertical pipe that is linked between the pen stock and the turbine generator.

 They are built with greater height and also provide support for holding the tank.